-Wilfried Jilge, a historian of Eastern Europe, is an associate fellow of DGAP’s Robert Bosch Center for Central and Eastern Europe, Russia, and Central Asia, where he previously served as a program officer.
-He is currently a visiting lecturer at the Universität Leipzig and, since 2015, an associate scholar at the Universität St. Gallen’s Center for Governance and Culture in Europe.
-He recently led a seminar at the Universität Basel on nation building and identity politics in modern Ukraine.
+A historian of Eastern Europe, Jilge is a mediation adviser on Ukraine at the Center for International Peace Operations (ZIF).
+He is also a visiting lecturer at the Universität Leipzig and, since 2015, an associate scholar at the Universität St. Gallen’s Center for Governance and Culture in Europe.

 Jilge, who has spent considerable time in Kyiv and conducted research in Moscow from 2013 to 2014, has advised members of the German Bundestag and European parliament on matters relating to Ukraine.
 In 2014, he served on an expert advisory group coordinated by the Deutsche Gesellschaft Osteuropakunde and sponsored by the German foreign ministry to develop recommendations for German policy toward Ukraine and Eastern Europe.
 He serves on the board of Kiewer Gespräche, a German-Ukrainian civil forum of which he is a founding member.